trane-project/trane-music/courses/minor_scale/lesson_D_sharp/exercise_3/back.md

-The note in degree number 3 of the D♯ minor scale is F♯.
+The note in degree number 3 of the D♯ Minor scale is F♯.